This page describes how to set up an on-chain vote account. Creating a vote account is needed if you plan to run a validator node on Solana.

 --commission 10 will set a 10% commission.

-Rotating the vote account authority keys require special handling when dealing with a live validator.
+Rotating the vote account authority keys requires special handling when dealing with a live validator.

 Note that vote account key rotation has no effect on the stake accounts that have been delegate to the vote account.
 For example it is possible to use key rotation to transfer all authority of a vote account from one entity to another without any impact to staking rewards.